aj-yildiz/ArtTwinFinder/README.md

 Apart from the limitations in the API (especially the MET), CLIP embeddings are semantic, so the results are not purely visual—they can capture abstract features, artist styles, or text associations.

+# KEY FEATURES

+Voice narration: Each artwork and search result is accompanied by an auto-generated audio description using Google Text-to-Speech (gTTS), so users can listen as well as view.

+Concurrent image downloading: Speeds up dataset construction by downloading images in parallel using Python’s concurrent.futures.ThreadPoolExecutor.

+Caching: Embeddings and metadata are serialized to disk to avoid repeated computation and enable fast retrieval.

 # API DOCUMENTATION :
 https://api.artic.edu/docs/